toviyahw/blinkit-sales-analysis/README.md

 - Are any delivery partners, customers, or stores having repeated issues with deliveries?

 **File 3: Blinkit Units**
-The third file contains information on unit sales and pricing.
+This file contains information on unit sales and pricing.
 Research Questions:
 - fill

+**File 4: Blinkit Marketing Performance**
+This file contains key information on the marketing performance of the business.
+- Optimize ad spend allocation
+- Spot seasonal trends
+- Understand audience behavior
+- Detect correlations and key drivers
+- Classify campaigns based on ROAS to prioritize high-performing ones:
+- App channel has highest budget but Social Media returns the most revenue.\

 ### Methodology:
 1. Data Cleaning & Preprocessing: